arumoy-shome/shome2022qualitative/README.md

 from [google drive].
 Download the zip file & place it in the root project directory (where this readme file is located).

-The analytical work was done using Python 3.9, consider creating a virtualenv prior to running the code.

-    python3 -m venv .venv # assuming python3 points to python3.9

-To activate the virtualenv run the following command.
-This makes sure that the unversioned python & pip binaries point to the appropriate versions.

-    source .venv/bin/activate

-The python dependencies are listed in requirements.txt.
-You can install all dependencies with pip.

-    pip install -r requirements.txt
+The results generated from the experiments are stored in csv files within the `data` directory.
+Create this directory within the root directory of this project if it does not yet exist.

+	mkdir -p data

-Alternatively, you can also use the provided Dockerfile to build a docker image & run your commands within a docker container.
+Use the provided Dockerfile to build a docker image & run your commands within a docker container.
 To build an image tagged `shome22qual` run the following command.

 	docker build -t shome22qual .